ShrawanSai/ShrawanSai/README.md

 Hey! <br />
 I am <b>Shrawan Sai Malyala</b> from <strong>Hyderabad, India</strong><br />
-I'm a recent graduate from VIT Vellore from where I have done my bachelor's in computer science. <br />
+I'm a recent graduate from Vellore Institute of Technology from where I have done my bachelor's in computer science. <br />
 I really love developing software that involves Machine Learning and AI.
 Natural Language Processing is my favourite field of techonology <br />
-I currently work in Novartis healthcare as a full stack developer in the Medical Imaging team<br />
+I currently work in Novartis Healthcare as a full stack developer in the Medical Imaging team<br />
-<sup>Contact me for new projects 📨, I am open to collaborate with you</sup>
+Contact me for new projects 📨, I am open to collaborate with you<br/><br/>
-<br/><br/>